 You can’t help but fall in love with this friendly, bike-balancing duo.
 Drawn in an innocent illustrative style, the figures grin from cheek-to-cheek and seem to make everything just that little bit better.
 This wonderful example of incorporating illustration in web design conveys a sense of familiarity and approachability, which alleviates the frustration of reaching a 404 error page.

-Additionally, Dropbox has made sure to add a few helpful links.
-These enable the user to easily reach an alternative page.
-When creating your own 404 page, it’s recommended to help your site visitors by adding links to your website’s most popular sections, such as your homepage, contact section and ‘About Us’ page.
+Additionally, Dropbox has made sure to add a few helpful links to help users navigate the rest of the corporate website.
+When creating your own 404 page, it’s recommended to help your site visitors by adding links to your website’s most popular sections, such as your homepage, contact section (check our our Contact Us examples for more inspiration) and ‘About Us’ page.